pgRouting/workshop/docs/chapters/osm2pgrouting.rst

 .. rubric:: Version and Help Options

-This worksop use the osm2pgrouting version 2.1
+This workshop use the osm2pgrouting version 2.1

 .. literalinclude:: code/osm2pgroutingVersion.txt
     :language: bash